Skip to main content

 HOPE (Healthy Outcomes of Positive Experiences) is an interactive workshop that covers the research behind Positive Childhood Experiences (PCEs) and their mitigating effects on ACEs and the Four Building Blocks of HOPE.

-Trainer: Krista Gonce, Regional Prevention Coordinator, Georgia Center for Child Advocacy
+Trainer: Nikki Berger, LPC, Prevention Program Manager, Georgia Center for Child Advocacy

-Human Trafficking: Commercial Sexual Exploitation of Children Prevention
+Human Trafficking: Preventing the Commercial Sexual Exploitation of Children

 The purpose of this course is to increase understanding of Commercial Sexual Exploitation of Children (CSEC) and human trafficking and increase knowledge of community resources available to victims.
 Participants will also understand the trauma, abuse and victimization associated with commercial exploitation of children and become familiar with the warning signs that trafficking victims may display.